 01 Apr fuji x100v review

 This is maybe the most highly anticipated camera of 2020.
 Understandably so, the x100 series has been a big hit among “street shooters” for years.
 I had a x100F a year or so ago and positively loved it.
-Except for its auto focus performance was horrible in comparison to… most modern interchangeable lens cameras.
+Except its auto focus performance was horrible compared to… most modern interchangeable lens cameras.
 All its other quirks I could honestly live with.
 But the auto focus was a deal breaker.
 This new one has a lot of notable upgrades, sharper lens, new sensor, weather sealing, and a very sexy design.
 However nobody was really talking about the auto focus and whether or not it was that much better.
 Even Fuji didn’t talk about it in their press releases.
 More on this later…

 I’m not sure there is any mechanical object in existence that could out do this thing in terms of build quality.
 Its somewhat mind blowing really.
 It feels like pure luxury in your hands.
 Then on top of it all, its weather sealed (with a filter on the front).
 Every time I pick it up I think it genuinely improves my mood ever so slightly.